 OpenCL works on any operating system (OS) to make Minecraft go faster using the RAM or hard drive, but Windows has DirectX, and Linux and OS X do not have DirectX.

-If you have an NVIDIA graphics card, there is support for making Minecraft make use of OpenCL on Windows XP/Vista/7 and make Minecraft make use of OpenCL on Linux/OSX.
+If you have an NVIDIA graphics card, there is support for making Minecraft make use of OpenCL on Windows XP/Vista/7 and making Minecraft make use of OpenCL on Linux/OSX.

 If you want to make Minecraft use GPU, make sure that your computer has a graphics card.
 It will only make the game run on CPU, and Minecraft users may experience some lag or stuttering frame rates.